angsanley/stanley.id/docs/projects/README.md

   Yosef S., *et al*

-  Xoplax OS was a custom operating system based on the Android Open Source Project (AOSP) made primarily for Xiaomi devices.
-Xoplax OS enables many new features that aren't usually possible with the official firmware.
+  Xoplax is an operating system based on the Android Open Source Project (AOSP), formerly tailored mainly for Xiaomi devices, which unlocks features not available on the official firmware.

   [[GitHub](https://github.com/XoplaxOS)]